MadMax-5000/juno/README.md

 - 🔐 **Authentication**: Sign up and sign in with Firebase.
 - 🧭 **AI-Powered Guidance**: Talk with the AI to identify your ideal job role, tech stack and more.
 - 🎙️ **AI Interviews**: Take interactive mock interviews with a voice-based AI agent.
+- 🔤 **Real time transcription**: See your responses transcribed live during the interview for better clarity and review
 - 💬 **Instant Feedback**: Get real-time feedback from the AI on your responses.
 - 🧠 **Smart Question Generation**: Interview questions powered by Google Gemini.
 - 🖥️ **Dashboard**: Track and manage your interviews.